LLEK10252U Nutrition, Growth and Development

 Internal grading.
 More assessors.

 Same as ordinary exam.
 If the student did not fulfill the exam requirements regarding approval of course reports/hand in of course reports, it is possible to do this before the re-exam.
-The student should hand-in the failed report(s) and pass it two weeks before the re-examination.
+The student should hand-in the failed report(s) and pass it 3 weeks before the re-examination.

 Criteria for exam assesment